 Although the Pixel 3 camera phone does not come with a wide-angle camera, it performs very decently in low-light conditions.
 The back of the Google Pixel 3 features a 12.2-megapixel sensor with an f/1.8 aperture.
 There are two cameras on the front, both 8-megapixel sensors, with one camera acting as a wide-angle lens.
 The color profile of the photos is very appealing.
-Google does not overdo it saturation wise.
+Google does not overdo it saturation-wise.

 New Google Night mode

 With the Pixel 3, Google introduces night sight.
 It is a dedicated low-light mode that boosts light and brightness.
 Night sight takes multiple shots.
 You will have to hold the phone steady for a couple of seconds.
 It will work best in very dark situations when you can hardly see any light.
-Add in a little light, and the results get even better.
+Add in a bit of light, and the results get even better.

 Google Pixel 3 managed to make an excellent portrait mode with just one lens.
-You can use it to take images with shallow depth of field.
+You can use it to take images with a shallow depth of field.
 The Pixel 3 will struggle a bit with hats and glasses but manages hair very well.

 Samsung Galaxy S10

 Samsung has been making great camera phones in the past few years.
 The Galaxy S10 makes excellent images with its quad rear cameras, wide, ultrawide, telephoto, time of flight.
-At ‘only’ 12 MP, the primary sensor sounds a bit small but can easily compete with its 40MP and 48MP competitors.
+At ‘only’ 12 MP, the primary sensor sounds small but can easily compete with its 40MP and 48MP competitors.

 4K video quality